Community volunteers helping young drivers get their P's!

 Reflecting on his experience, John said the program made a huge difference to both his driving ability and confidence.

-"The L2P program really helped build my confidence and got me used to being on the road.
+"The TAC L2P program really helped build my confidence and got me used to being on the road.
 I'd definitely recommend it because it opens doors for people who want to learn to drive."

 John said Bianca's encouragement and patience played a major role in helping him achieve his goal.